 | Total | 100 |

-The best forex trading platform for beginners is the one that wins this sheet for your schedule and learning style.
+The best forex trading platform for beginners is the one that wins this sheet for your schedule and learning style — and the same sheet works if you are still comparing it against a stock-focused online brokerage.

 A demo is a rehearsal, not a game.
 Treat it like live money with rules.